-Florida Department of Transportation (FDOT) (\$10,225,000)
+Florida Department of Transportation (FDOT) (\$8,364,651)

 The FDOT is a leader among transportation agencies in the nation for protecting wildlife and redesigning roadways to restore natural water flow to over-drained areas.
 The FDOT is also a leader in providing funding and technical assistance to plan and implement greenways and trails.
 Many of these programs have been implemented in south Florida, particularly the Big Cypress Swamp (Interstate 75/Alligator Alley), Tamiami Trail, and U.S. 1 to the Florida Keys.
-The FDOT also funds wildlife and habitat mitigation efforts ranging from seagrass restoration in the Indian River lagoon, sea turtle lighting along the southeast coast, to the purchase of panther habitat in southwest Florida.
+The FDOT also funds wildlife and habitat mitigation efforts ranging from seagrass restoration in the Indian River lagoon and sea turtle lighting along the southeast coast to the purchase of panther habitat in southwest Florida.

-The FDOT's expenditures for South Florida Ecosystem restoration during FY 2008-09 was \$9,766,285 and includes:
+The FDOT's expenditures for South Florida Ecosystem restoration during FY 2009/10 was \$18,004,018 and includes:

-- Exotic and endangered/threatened plant survey (\$5,785) - Research to determine the effectiveness of wildlife crossings (\$40,000) - Mitigation maintenance and monitoring (\$2,313,000) - Removal of exotic vegetation (\$102,500) - Design and construction of wildlife and wetland mitigation (\$4,355,000) - Water Quality Study (\$450,000) - Seagrass and mangrove mitigation (\$2,500,000)
+- Research to determine the effectiveness of wildlife crossings (\$65,000) - Mitigation maintenance and monitoring (\$191,103) - Removal of exotic vegetation (\$2,316,563) - Wildlife and wetland mitigation (\$11,981,352) - Water Quality Study (\$600,000) - Seagrass and mangrove mitigation (\$2,850,000)

-The FDOT's planned funding for South Florida Ecosystem restoration during FY 2009-10 is \$10,225,000 and includes:
+The FDOT's planned funding for South Florida Ecosystem restoration during FY 2010/11 is \$8,364,651 and includes:

-- Research to determine the effectiveness of wildlife crossings (\$75,000) - Mitigation maintenance and monitoring (\$2,575,000) - Removal of exotic vegetation (\$110,000) - Wetland and wildlife mitigation (\$2,615,000) - Panther Mitigation (\$2,000,000) - Seagrass and mangrove mitigation (\$2,850,000)
+- Research to determine the effectiveness of wildlife crossings (\$75,000) - Mitigation maintenance and monitoring (\$176,750) - Removal of exotic vegetation (\$2,572,550) - Wildlife and wetland mitigation (\$1,040,351) - Seagrass and mangrove mitigation (\$4,500,000)

-South Florida Water Management District (\$1,109,803,822)
+South Florida Water Management District (\$320,288,915)

-The SFWMD is implementing the Long-Term Plan for Achieving Water Quality Goals in the Everglades Protection Area (Long-Term Plan) including the structural and vegetation enhancements to the Everglades Construction Project (ECP) as required by the 2003 amendments to the EFA.
-Critical initiatives underway include construction of over 18,000 acres of additional stormwater treatment areas (as part of the expedited projects initiative) for removing phosphorus from inflows to the Everglades.
+The SFWMD is implementing the Long-Term Plan for Achieving Water Quality Goals in the Everglades Protection Area (Long-Term Plan) including the structural and vegetation enhancements to the ECP as required by the 2003 amendments to the EFA.
+Critical initiatives underway include construction of over 11,000 acres of additional stormwater treatment areas (the build-out phase of the 18,000 acre total ECP expansion) as part of an expedited project initiative for removing phosphorus from inflows to the Everglades.
 Additionally, the SFWMD works closely with the FDEP and other state, federal, and tribal governments on other non-CERP programs to restore and protect the South Florida Ecosystem.